 What Are Trigger Taps?

 Most bartenders pour hundreds of draft beers a day, and so they are familiar with finicky tap handles and know how to tilt the glass just right to get that perfect head.
-The typical patron has likely never used a draft system before, and unless they have bartending experience, may have never poured their own beer either.
+The typical patron has likely never used a draft system before, and unless they have bartending experience, they likely have never poured a beer on their own.

-Standard draft beer faucets can NOT be opened slowly.
-You have to pull the handle quickly and open it fully to get a good pour.
+The standard draft beer faucet needs to be opened quickly.
+You have to pull the handle as fast as possible and open it fully to get a good pour.
 If you don’t do this, you WILL have a glass full of foamy beer.
-Bartenders know to fully open the tap handle and tilt the glass, giving it the perfect stream of beer.
-Nevertheless, most of your customers don’t know this, this is where the trigger taps come to the play.
-Your customers can get a little helping hand by using “Trigger Taps,” also referred to as On/Off Taps or Pass/Fail Taps.
+As mentioned before, bartenders know to fully open the tap handle and tilt the glass, giving it the perfect stream of beer.
+Nevertheless, most of your customers don’t know this, so this is where the trigger taps come into play.
+Your customers can get a helping hand from using “Trigger Taps,” also referred to as On/Off Taps or Pass/Fail Taps.

 How can you tell which taps are trigger taps?

-Answer: You are going to see a little TT (circled in the image above) on the front!
+Answer: You are going to see a little TT (circled in the image below) on the front!

 If you have any questions or would like to learn more about trigger taps, click below.